WaisKamal/pngparser/README.md

 ## Output Format
 The first line of the output contains three space-separated integers: the image `width`, `height`, and number of values per pixel.

-Each of the following $height$ lines represents a row of pixels.
+Each of the following `height` lines represents a row of pixels.
 Each line contains `width × values_per_pixel` space-separated integers.
 The pixels are denoted as follows:

 - for truecolor images, each pixel is represented by 3 space-separated integers denoting `red`, `green`, and `blue` respectively
 - for truecolor images with an alpha channel, each pixel is represented by 4 space-separated integers denoting `red`, `green`, `blue`, and `alpha` respectively